openSUSE/news-o-o/_posts/2010-12-30-winner-of-opensuse-2010-survey-got-his-chumby.markdown

   * Yosef Peretz from Jerusalem Israel

-  * Carlos GÃ¡rzon from Colombia
+  * Carlos Gárzon from Colombia

   * Mityunin Alexander Vladimirovich from Russia